fathi99/Fathi_portfolio/README.md

 ![](https://github.com/fathi99/Fathi_portfolio/blob/main/images/result%20experiment.JPG)

-In phyton, we used accuracy(%) to measured the performance of the model when we do the split data training and testing.
+In python, we used accuracy(%) to measured the performance of the model when we do the split data training and testing.
 Higher performance accuracy indicate that the model is good for the dataset and  we can observed that overall the Manhattan distance have the higher performance accuracy.
 In RapidMiner used Root Mean Square Error(RMSE) (+/-) to measured the performance of the model when we do the split data training and testing.
 Lower in RMSE indicate that the model is good for the dataset and we can observed that overall the Euclidean distance have the lower RMSE, but not big in different with the Manhattan distance.

-We used the same design models to apply to all the predictive models in RapidMiner and Phyton.
+We used the same design models to apply to all the predictive models in RapidMiner and Python.
 Although we applied the same design, they have different preprocessing and data selection methods.
 Some models when we select more attributes as a target it will increase the accuracy of the model, and some are not.
 For example we will tune the 0.7:0.3 models for each of the predictive models the accuracy reaches above 80%, then we apply the design models for ratio 0.5:0.5 and 0.3:0.7.
 We have observed the accuracy will decrease based on their training and testing ratio.
 The higher the training ratio, the more accurate the models will become when doing the testing.
 This is because we feed the models with more dataset to observe and develop (training) the models.
 Noted that we used the same tuning model and design model for the different training and testing ratio.
 Therefore we can say if we feed the models with 100% of the dataset to do the training for developing the models, the accuracy will be higher than the 70% training models in testing.
 Next, below are the result for k-means, we did not do any comparing as it not meant to find accuracy or RMSE.

 ![](https://github.com/fathi99/Fathi_portfolio/blob/main/images/k-means%20graph.JPG)